What is the process?

 Expressions of interest in accessing the OPTIMAM Image Database (OMI-DB) can be submitted via this web form.

-Each application for access to the data will be reviewed by a subcommittee of the OPTIMAM steering committee.
-The scientific proposal provided with the application will be subject to scientific critique and review.
+Each application for access to the data is reviewed by a Data Access Committee.
+The scientific proposal provided with the application is subject to scientific critique and review.

 What will happen after the application form submission?